York, ongoing focus remains on the new One

 The single skyscraper replaces

 2001 -- marking the first ever attack on US soil.

-Meanwhile, solemn ceremonies and events are planned every year to mark the day, considered one of the darkest in America's history -- on a par with the attack on Pearl Harbor (which, coincidentally, commemorates its 75th anniversary this year.).
+Meanwhile, solemn ceremonies and events are planned every year to mark the day, considered one of the darkest in America's history -- on a par with the attack on Pearl Harbor.

 More recently, 9/11 commemorations have been placing less emphasis on the events of the day, and focusing more on the natural resilience of the US in the face of utter tragedy.
 To that end, volunteering has markedly increased since the attack, as more Americans take part in community service in a positive step to remember those lost on September 11, 2001.

-American TV broadcasts, airing on CNN and most other 24/7 news channels, also have taken to reporting on the more human side of 9/11 with specials and documentaries.
-This year, watch for updates on what will be shown on cable and broadcast TV as the anniversary of 9/11 in 2017 approaches.
+American TV broadcasts have also taken to reporting on the more human side of 9/11 with specials and documentaries.
+This year, in the US watch for a three-part series, "Road to 9-11" premiering on September 4, 2017 on the History Channel.